mveele/SQL_join_comms/README.md

 1. Introduce basic types of joins and provide examples of a few tables manipulation with SQL queries.
 2. Cover how to make a connection with the database through Python which is the platform we are using to access relational tables.
 3. Introduce three tables join
-4. Discuss difference in results of one-to-many and many-to-many type of joins.
+4. Discuss the difference in results of the one-to-many and many-to-many types of joins.

 For additional information, see our [Jupyter Notebook](https://github.com/mveele/SQL_join_comms/blob/main/comms_project.ipynb).